fivetran/dbt-language-server/docs/WindowsSupport.md

       ]
     }
     ```
+1. Replace the path in the `mount` section with your actual paths.
-1. If you use any absolute path in your `.dbt/profiles.yml` add one more mount for your path and change it in the `.dbt/profiles.yml`
+1. If you use any absolute path in your `.dbt/profiles.yml`, add one more mount for your path and change it in the `.dbt/profiles.yml`:
     ```json
     "source=C:/Users/your_user/.dbt/your-project-credentials.json,target=/Users/user/.dbt/your-project-credentials.json,type=bind,readonly",
     ```
-1. Use Ctrl+Shift+P and 'Remote-Containers: Reopen Folder Locally', 'Remote-Containers: Reopen in Container' commands to switch between local environment and docker container environment for your project.
+1. Use **Ctrl+Shift+P** and the 'Remote-Containers: Reopen Folder Locally', 'Remote-Containers: Reopen in Container' commands to switch between the local environment and docker container environment for your project.

-**Note:** See detailed instructions [here](https://code.visualstudio.com/docs/remote/containers).
+**Note:** See the [Developing inside a Container documentation](https://code.visualstudio.com/docs/remote/containers) for detailed instructions.